caltemose/tabs-to-accordion/README.md

 - ~~No template embedded in the Javascript~~
 - ~~CSS updated to follow SuitCSS (probably)~~
 - WCAG 2.0 compliant (not sure what level yet)
-- Use module builder instead of attaching to window
+- Use module builder instead of attaching to window cause that's a bit dumb
-- Expanded content can be closed when current tab/title is clicked/touched (in-progress, see Current Status above regarding bug/issue)
 - Add a class to selected tab nav &lt;li&gt; elements so they can be styled according to state (this will allow the border to be on the &lt;li&gt; in the cases where it might be desirable to hide the bottom border on selected tab buttons)

 ## Possible Improvements